 Coffee and Germany today

-Today, the biggest coffee roasters are still in Bremen and Hamburg.
-They mildly roast the Arabica beans for companies like Tchibo, Dallmayr and Jacobs, that you find served all day long in Germany.
-(In fact, the secret to being able to drink coffee ALL day long is the mild roast!)
+Today, the biggest coffee roasters in Germany are still in Bremen and Hamburg.
+They mildly roast the Arabica beans for companies like Tchibo, Dallmayr, and Jacobs, which you find served all day long in Germany.
+In fact, the secret to being able to drink coffee all day long is the mild roast!

 But things are changing, as they do.

-Single serve pod-machines found their way into many kitchens, along with flavored coffees and stronger roasts.
+Single-serve pod machines have found their way into many kitchens, along with flavored coffees and stronger roasts.
 People are as likely to order a cappuccino as a little Kännchen.
-Starbucks is turning up on every corner (heads up!
-Starbucks is good for when you are walking around a city, and need a toilet) And the go-cups are turning up everywhere…. but fortunately, the Kaffeeklatsch, sharing a coffee with a friend, is still a lovely way to pass an afternoon.
+Starbucks is popping up on every corner (heads up!
+Starbucks is great for when you are walking around a city and need a bathroom).
+And while the go-cups are showing up everywhere, fortunately, sharing a coffee with a friend, like at Kaffeeklatsch, is still a lovely way to pass an afternoon.

 Find more German Coffee Here….

-Serve Jacobs or Dallmayr at your next Kaffeeklatsch!
+Serve Jacobs, Eduscho, Melitta, Or Dallmayr at your next Kaffeeklatsch!

 I hve a cute little children’s coffee set with the filter holder and little Melitta filters (they make, or anyway they used to, a special size 801 filter for children’s sets).
 It’s from the early 1960’s and is in those beautiful soft pastels that so many German kitchens used then – blue, pink, and yellow.
 (Actually, I have two sets – one is an original, and another is a reproduction set from – oh, maybe 15 years ago).